Callable decorators#

 Functions run in a separate thread (as is the default) will not prevent the bot from executing other functions at the same time.
 Functions not run in a separate thread may be started while other functions are still running, but additional functions will not start until it is completed.

-Decorate a function to exempt it from the ignore/blocks system.
+Decorate a function to exempt it from Sopel’s ignore system.

-For example, this can be used to ensure that important events such as JOIN are always recorded:
+For example, this can be used to ensure that important events such as JOIN are always recorded even if the user’s nickname or hostname is ignored:

 from sopel import plugin